Kalpa (time): Hinduism

-The definition of a kalpa equaling 4.32 billion years is found in the Puranas—specifically Vishnu Purana and Bhagavata Purana.
+The definition of a kalpa equaling 4.32 billion years is found in the Puranas such as Vishnu Purana and Bhagavata Purana.

 The Matsya Purana (290.3–12) lists the names of 30 kalpas, each named by Brahma based on a significant event in the kalpa and the most glorious person in the beginning of the kalpa.
 These 30 kalpas or days (along with 30 pralayas or nights) form a 30-day month of Brahma.

 The Vayu Purana has a different list of names for 33 kalpas, which G. V. Tagare describes as fanciful derivations.